wso2/docker-is/dockerfiles/centos/is/README.md

 ##### 1. Stop the Identity Server container if it's already running.

-In WSO2 Identity Server 5.10.0 product distribution, `deployment.toml` configuration file <br>
+In WSO2 Identity Server version 5.11.0 product distribution, `deployment.toml` configuration file <br>
 can be found at `<DISTRIBUTION_HOME>/repository/conf`.
 Copy the file to some suitable location of the host machine, <br>
 referred to as `<SOURCE_CONFIGS>/deployment.toml` and change the `[server] -> offset` value to 1.